maceq687/FullBodyPoseEstimation/README.md

 After triggering the calibration you should stand in the T-pose for 6 seconds.
 Calibration have to be redone after each application restart or scene change.

+### Preview

+Preview screen can display either live webcam picture or virtual mirror.
+It can be toggled by pressing 'g' key (or right controller primary button - in VR).

 ### Acknowledgments
 Full body rig solution created based on the solution from [ThreeDPoseUnityBarracuda](https://github.com/digital-standard/ThreeDPoseUnityBarracuda) project.